CheckPointSW/Karta/docs/scoring_tips.md

 ==========
 Brief
 ------
-During the work on "Karta" I learned quite a few lessons about the nature of scoring algorithms for binary matching.
+During the work on **Karta** I learned quite a few lessons about the nature of scoring algorithms for binary matching.
 This section will include a list of the tips I found useful, hoping they could help other researchers / developers as well.

 Tips
 -----